KG700/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience)

 I am an enthusiastic, positive and self-motivated person, who enjoys taking on new challenges.
 I enjoy developing my technical knowledge which has lead to many successes in my past.
 A career in software development excites me due to the endless possible areas to learn.
-I also love working in teams; enjoying bouncing ideas off co-workers and achieving joint goals.
+I also love working in teams; bouncing ideas off co-workers and achieving joint goals.
 Over the past eight years I have also developed other skills such as personal and stakeholder management, project delivery and team-building.

 I was first introduced to programming eight years ago in a previous job.
 Whilst not a requirement for the role I became passionate about coding as it was a great outlet for my creative energies and passion for problem solving.
 I soon